ehtick/cgal-benchmarks-suite/README.md

 1. **Performance Benchmark**:
   - Measure time and memory usage.
   - Store results in `Performance/results/`.
-    - Each input file generates a corresponding `.log` file in the `results` directory.
-For example, running the benchmark on `34784.obj` will create a file `Performance/results/34784.log` containing:
+    - Each input file generates a corresponding results file in the `results` directory.
+For example, running the benchmark on `34784.obj` will create a file `Performance/results/34784.txt` containing:
       ```
       0.21
       17332